ruby-amqp/rubymarchhare.info/articles/queues.md

 [consumer2] Got message #6, redelivered?: true, ack-ed
 ```

-To acknowledge a message use `Bunny::Channel#acknowledge`:
+To acknowledge a message use `HotBunnies::Channel#acknowledge`:

 ```
-# FYI: there is a shortcut, Bunny::Channel.ack
+# FYI: there is a shortcut, HotBunnies::Channel.ack
-ch1.acknowledge(delivery_info.delivery_tag, false)
+ch1.acknowledge(metadata.delivery_tag, false)
 ```

-`Bunny::Channel#acknowledge` takes two arguments: a message *delivery tag* and a flag that indicates whether or not we want to acknowledge multiple messages at once.
+`HotBunnies::Channel#acknowledge` takes two arguments: a message *delivery tag* and a flag that indicates whether or not we want to acknowledge multiple messages at once.
 Delivery tag is simply a channel-specific increasing number that the server uses to identify deliveries.

 When acknowledging multiple messages at once, the delivery tag is treated as "up to and including".
 For example, if delivery tag = 5 that would mean "acknowledge messages 1, 2, 3, 4 and 5".